 Axi is regulated by two major financial authorities – the Financial Conduct Authority (FCA) in the United Kingdom, and the Australian Securities and Investments Commission in Australia.

 Both jurisdictions prohibit high leverage levels due to the risk involved, and retail traders are restricted to leverage up:

 IG is regulated by various regulators around the world, all of which enforce different leverage limits.

-IG offer the highest leverage in the US and Dubai, which when used correctly can lead to greater profits for your trade.
+IG offers the highest leverage in the US and Dubai, which when used correctly can lead to greater profits for your trade.
 Given forex currencies tend to make only minor adjustments most of the time, it can be hard to achieve significant earnings without purchasing power that high leverage can achieve.

-It is this for reason leverage can be a very valuable tool to use when trading.
+It is this reason leverage can be a very valuable tool to use when trading.
 Just remember to use leverage responsibly, as it can also amplify your losses if price movement does not go in the direction you hope for.

 We are not suggesting low leverage allowance is bad.
 Low leverage does force conservative and by extension responsible trading.

 IG Markets is a leader when it comes to risk management tools and offer more choices when we compare with Axi.
 The table below shows what each broker offers: